 A person licensed in another state will have his or her driving privileges in Georgia suspended for a minimum period of 12 months for refusing a breathalyzer.
 The failure to properly deliver an implied consent sample can trigger an administrative driver’s license suspension for a full year.
 The person licensed by another jurisdiction may also have this notice of license suspension sent by Georgia DDS to his or her state DMV or DPS, which could have repercussions in that jurisdiction.

 This is a rare occurrence, prior to being convicted, but it does happen in some instances.
-Your DUI lawyer Atlanta can direct you on how to fight that suspension or revocation of your driver’s license in your home state.
+Your DUI lawyer can direct you on how to fight the suspension or revocation of your driver’s license in your home state.